The Coordinator’s Role – Guidance Notes

 Please do not be shy to ask for some support from those coming to the event.
 You are there to enjoy yourself as well, and this should not have to be a one-man show.

 Deposits – If deposits are requested speak to the Branch Treasurer to request payment.
 Coordinators are not expected to be out of pocket.

-Publicity – Two or three months prior to the event please send some promotional details to “our team of branch website updaters” encourage members to book space.
+Publicity – Two or three months prior to the event please send some promotional details to the Kim Sage (Branch Web-Coordinator) to encourage members to book space.

 Attendees – People will email you to sign up for an event.
 If you would prefer to keep your personal email private we can arrange for emails to be automatically forwarded to you via a moodyowners.net email address.